 Need a Texas Pseudomonas Infection Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you were diagnosed with a drug-resistant Pseudomonas infection, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.

 Deadly Outbreak of Pseudomonas Linked to Eye Drops

-As of March 21, 2023, at least 68 people in 16 states (including Texas) who used eye drops were infected with Pseudomonas aeruginosa, including 3 people who died when the infection spread to their bloodstream, and 12 people who suffered vision loss, or had their eyeball surgically removed.
+At least 14 people who suffered vision loss, as well as 4 people who needed to have their infected eyeball surgically removed.
 The outbreak was linked to EzriCare Artificial Tears and Delsam Pharma Artificial Tears, according to the CDC outbreak investigation.

 Examples of Products Recalled for Pseudomonas

 - Delsam Pharma Eye Drops / Eye Ointment

 - The Laundress Detergent & Household Cleaning Products

 - And more

 What is Pseudomonas?

 Pseudomonas is a type of bacteria that is commonly found in soil and water.
 There are many strains of Pseudomonas, but the one that most often causes infections in people is called Pseudomonas aeruginosa.